Kri-kri: History

 By 1960, the kri-kri was under threat, with a population below 200.
 It had been the only meat available to mountain guerillas during the German occupation in World War II.
-Its status was one reasons why the Samaria Gorge became a national park in 1962.
+Its status was one of the reasons why the Samaria Gorge became a national park in 1962.
 There are still only about 2,000 animals on the island and they are considered vulnerable: hunters still seek them for their tender meat, grazing grounds have become scarcer and disease has affected them.
 Hybridization is also a threat, as the population has interbred with ordinary goats.
 Hunting them is strictly prohibited.

 Minoan rhyton from the Palace of Zakros, depicting a rocky landscape with Cretan goats.

 Archaeological excavations have unearthed several depictions of the kri-kri.
 Some academics believe that the animal was worshiped during antiquity.
 On the island, males are often called 'agrimi' (αγρίμι, i.e. 'the wild one'), while the name 'sanada' (σανάδα) is used for the female.
 The kri-kri is a symbol of the island, much used in tourism marketing and official literature.